SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 Lastly, the fourth: you should consider that humans on Earth might in fact advance in future to something like the fictional Trisolarian technical advancement.
-We'd be the "Lords" perhaps top some other "backwards" planetary civilization.
+We'd be the "Lords" perhaps to some other "backwards" planetary civilization.
 This despite not having the harshness of Trisolaris to cut our technological teeth upon --- and that's a fantastical plot device to be sure --- ultracapitalism or ultradarwinism! 🤣)

 There is more to say on this fourth principle of non-significance.
 It has relevance to current debates about Ai Singularity.
-The idea is we'd better be careful in developing Ai because it might over-run uis and treat humans like we treat ants.
+The idea is we'd better be careful in developing Ai because it might over-run us and treat humans like we treat ants.
 This is laughable.
 It is a false inference and a terribly childish dis-analogy.
-For one thing, humans so not have to go around treading on ants and digging up insects with no concern or compassion.
+For one thing, humans do not have to go around treading on ants and digging up insects with no concern or compassion.
 We mess with the Earth knowing the insects are *likely* not conscious.
-Whereas a hypothetical Trisolairan civilization would damn well for sure know humans were sentient.
+Whereas a hypothetical Trisolarian civilization would damn well for sure know humans were sentient.
-Would you believe an advanced alien race to treat humans like ants?
+Would you believe an advanced alien race would treat humans like ants?
 No!
-They'd treat us like...b humans.
-What that means is impossible for us to say, because we have nothing relevant to infer from.
+They'd treat us like... humans.
+What that means is impossible for us to say, because we have nothing relevant to infer from, except how we treat each other.

+Again, how we treat each other could be a cause for a touch of nihilism, but... hardly!
+I've never been  treated anything but kindly to indifferent by every person on Earth I have ever met.
+The sockcuckers were all hiding online.
+Actually, I was a victim of crime, a couple of times, but I did not know it at the time.
+OK, case closed I guess, all humans suck and are irredeemable! 'cos', ya know... if one person can be criminal, well hell Cleetus, we all are capable dognabit. 🤣 Send us all to hell Cleetus, be quick about it thanks.

+((I know, it's only a story, by so disappointing the gentle scientist Ye Wenjie goes all Cleetus' Dad on all of humanity.
+Faaarrrk.))

+Continuing ignoring it is only a story...

-The idea humans are to ants and Trisolarians are to humans is a false analogy.
+The idea humans are to ants as Trisolarians are to humans is a false analogy.
 It applies only in some intellectual sense, not in a spiritual sense.
 Certainly not in a political or colonialist/imperialist sense.
 Ants do not have any politics, and have no companions they love and are willing to die for, they